fuyukinpth/fuyukinpth/README.md

 - 📝 **Academic Year 2020-2024 | School of Electronics and Telecommunications**

-- 🌱 Currently learning about **Computer Network engineering and Machine Learning**
+- 🌱 Currently learning about **Computer Network Engineering and Deep Learning**

 - 🪴 Have a little experience in **UI/UX Design and Full-stack Web/App programming**